getodk/docs/odk1-src/form-question-types.rst

 .. tip::

   You can find an XLSForm with all available question types `here <https://docs.google.com/spreadsheets/d/1af_Sl8A_L8_EULbhRLHVl8OclCfco09Hq2tqb9CslwQ/edit#gid=0>`_.

+  For simpler forms you can use :doc:`build-intro`, which provides a visual, drag-and-drop interface.

 .. admonition:: Helpful terminology

   .. glossary::